 We know, we know.
-Coogee is a stealthy hoarder when it comes to keeping ocean pools around her coast (we’re looking at you Giles and Ross Jones) but Wylie’s Baths, if we had to choose, beats the lot.
+Coogee is a stealthy hoarder when it comes to amazing ocean pools (we’re looking at you Giles and Ross Jones) but Wylie’s Baths, if we had to choose, beats the lot.
 Founded by long-distance and underwater champion Henry Alexander back in 1907, this seaside pool was one of the first mixed-gender baths in Australia.
-These days this heritage-listed beauty houses a killer kiosk, pilates, massages and a cliff-hanging deck with one of the most insane coastal views around — which is great for when it's too cold for a swim.
+These days this heritage-listed beauty houses a killer kiosk, pilates, massages, and a cliff-hanging deck with one of the most insane coastal views around — which is great for when it's too cold for a swim.

 Shelly Beach Pool

 When you hit up Cronulla’s Shelly Beach Pool (not to be confused with Manly's Shelly Beach), you’ll be a stone’s throw from sprawling picnic areas and BBQs.
 Shelly Beach Pool offers a bit more seclusion compared to Cronulla’s other tidal pools and is surrounded by a rocky area, which generally works to hold big swell at bay.